Spain abortion: Challenge to bill fails in parliament

 The Church itself backs the bill, which is championed by Justice Minister Alberto Ruiz-Gallardon, who said lawmakers had to balance the rights of women with those of unborn children.

-However, with resistance to the legislation growing, the government may make amendments before finally passing it into law later this year.'A law for suffering'
+However, with resistance to the legislation growing, the government may make amendments before finally passing it into law later this year.

 The bill was approved by Prime Minister Mariano Rajoy's government in December, in a move seen by many as a bid to placate its right wing.